Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment.png)

-**Future Ekram here — this post ended up much longer than I originally expected.
+<b>**Future Ekram here —</b> this post ended up much longer than I originally expected.
 If you’re looking for a shorter version focused mainly on data analysis and visualization, check out the [Jupyter Notebook](https://colab.research.google.com/drive/18_dwLvrVbW5Z_e49HwmS5MFw1KBCtN2e?usp=sharing) where the assignment was completed.
 However, if you have the time and want to take a deep dive into the thought process and methodology, I highly recommend reading the full post!

 ## Part 1 Solution: